Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Implementation Details

 \subsection{2D and 3D Representation Spaces}

 We train models on the CIFAR-10 dataset for 100 epochs using the SGD optimizer with a momentum of 0.9 and a weight decay of 0.0001.
 For learning rate scheduling, we apply a linear warmup from 0 to 0.01 over the first 10 epochs, followed by a cosine annealing scheduler for the remaining 90 epochs.
 Regarding regularization hyperparameters, we set the label smoothing value to 0.1 and use an alpha value of 0.2 for both Mixup and CutMix.
+However, for Mixup in Figs.~\ref{fig:rms_decrease_mixup}, \ref{fig:7_b}, and \ref{fig:8_b}, the alpha value is set to 0.05 for better visualization.

-Regarding weight initialization in \figureautorefname~\ref{fig:2}, to initialize the model to distribute features far from the origin, we first train the feature extractor alone, using the L2 norm between the extracted features and $\mathbf{v} = [80, 80]$ as the loss function for 1 epoch using the SGD optimizer with a learning rate of 0.0005.
+Regarding weight initialization in Fig.~\ref{fig:2}, to initialize the model to distribute features far from the origin, we first train the feature extractor alone, using the L2 norm between the extracted features and $\mathbf{v} = [80, 80]$ as the loss function for 1 epoch using the SGD optimizer with a learning rate of 0.0005.
 After this, we attach a linear classifier and train the full model using the training settings listed above.
-To initialize the classifier so that the decision regions are divided far from the origin, we use hand-crafted parameters, where the weight matrix $\mathbf{W}$ and bias vector $\mathbf{b}$ are defined as follows:
+To initialize the classifier so that the decision regions are divided far from the origin, we use hand-crafted weight matrix $\mathbf{W}$ and bias vector $\mathbf{b}$ in the classification layer, which are given as follows: